preetbhullar90/computer-world/README.md

 ### **Profiles**
 The Profile app allows users to save their information, so that when they are logged in and they want to purchase any product, they will get a prefilled form to save their time.
 The `UserProfile` model has a one-to-one field that is linked to the Django All AUTH user account, and upon logging in the model method `create_or_update_user_profile` creates the profile if it isn't already present in the model.

+## **Design**

+### **Colour Schema**

+- I used three colours for the background and content, which are white, black, and blue.
+I have also used a small amount of green in the add to basket button.

+- I used blue from the theme waGon website, Black and white from the code institute project ‘Boutique ado’, and Green I checked add to basket button colour online.

+### **Typography**

+- I selected the font I used from the Google font website and linked it with my CSS file.

+- I used three font styles: Poppins-Regular, Poppins-Light, Poppins-ExtraLight, Poppins-Medium, Poppins-Italic, Poppins-Italic, Poppins-SemiBold, sans-serif.

+-  I have used the font Sans-serif as a backup in instances where if the correct link is not provided to the css3 file.If this occurs and the Google font does not work the backup font sans-serif will always work.

+### **Imagery**

+- The background images used in this website plays a vital role in the user’s experience of the website.
+- The images shown on the website has been selected to convince the customer purchase the products.
+- The Images are downloaded for free from the [Ebuyer](https://www.ebuyer.com/) [razer](https://www.razer.com/gb-en) [corsair](https://www.corsair.com/uk/en/) website.

+### **Skeleton**

+- I used [Figma](https://www.figma.com/file/xGZ1gadhIzf7MHrQTEKplK/Computer-world?node-id=0%3A1 "Link to Figma homepage") Wireframe for the website.